-Increased employee engagement.
-When pay is a secret, employees often overestimate what their coworkers are making, often leading to decreased job satisfaction.
+They increased employee engagement.
+When pay is a secret, employees often overestimate what their coworkers make, leading to decreased job satisfaction.
 This can lead to lower production and higher turnover.

-Increased employee empowerment due to open communication about their performance in relation to their pay range (they understand the importance of maintaining high performance and how they need to improve).
+They increased employee empowerment due to open communication about their performance about their pay range (they understand the importance of maintaining high performance and how they need to improve).

 Improved job matching and shorter periods of unemployment.
 Increased access to information helps people find suitable jobs more quickly.

 Thousands of employees anonymously share their salary data on Glassdoor and similar services.
 Buffer has the formula they use to calculate employee salaries open to the public on their website.
-At PayScale, employees “don’t know each other’s specific pay, but we do disclose the median salary for each type of job.
+At PayScale, employees “don’t know each other’s specific pay, but we disclose the median salary for each type of job.
 So employees can see whether they’re above or below it and have a reasonable discussion about it with their managers,” said Dave Smith, chief product officer.
 SumAll and Whole Foods have also embraced complete transparency.
-There are a variety of ways companies become more transparent, and there is not one right way for everyone.
+Companies become more transparent in various ways, and there is not one right way for everyone.

 Usually, somewhere in the middle works best, but each organization needs to evaluate and determine what would work best for them and their employees.

 Your company’s level of transparency is a meaningful part of its culture and employer brand.
-Therefore, you need to understand exactly what your pay philosophy is and determine how transparent you want to be in your organization.
+Therefore, you need to understand your pay philosophy and determine how transparent you want to be in your organization.